 #2 Inconsistencies with your information

 With the use of submitted documents and interviewing your character of references, the lenders can draw their conclusion on your creditworthiness.
-Inconsistencies of your data in your filled up application form, documents and IDs will create confusion and a notion that you are not credible.
+Inconsistencies in your data in your filled up application form, documents and IDs will create confusion and a notion that you are not credible.

 #1 Bad credit report

 Once you apply for a loan, banks and other moneylenders use your credit history found in the centralized system.
 They get an idea of your paying habits.
 If you have missed your payments for your previous loans, this will alert the lenders that you might also do the same in your future loans.

 Your credit report can usually mean your credibility as a borrower.
 Payment behavior, both positive and negative, is recorded and this will make up your credit history.

 However, the credit score marked by lenders is not the only factor that can affect your loan application as seen on the list.
-Even if you have good credit score, if you have done one or two things on the list, then you might also end up rejected.
+Even if you have a good credit score, if you have done one or two things on the list, then you might also end up rejected.